 We plan to increase the number of single responders to ensure that we are able to retain crewed ambulances for those patients who need them.

-We currently have motorcycle responders in central London, Hackney, Tower Hamlets and the City of London.
+Meet our motorcycle response unit on a typical day responding to 999 calls in London.
+These clinicians work in central London, Hackney, Tower Hamlets and the City of London.